 The Next Generation of Broadcasters

-I was driving to work with a lawyer friend last week and we got onto the topic of putting video on their website.
+I was driving to work with a lawyer friend recently and we got onto the topic of putting video on their website.
 We both agreed it was a great idea but when I asked her if she could do it she looked at me blankly.

 “Why would I do it?” was written all over her face.
 I looked at her and said “because if you can write a blog, you should be able to post video too.
 At the end of the day, it’s just data.”